diegargon/trackerm/README.md

 Warning: Outline code, "fast coding" (the bulk was done in 3 days) have to polish a lot and came without any security, and will remain like this until i have a working code with basic features.

-Probably shouldn't install it at the moment.
+Probably you shouldn't install it at this moment.
 You can see screenshots of the current appearance in /screenshots although it going to change since this proyect is in a very very early stage.

 ## WARNING

 There is no security check in no line of code yet use on your own risk.
-The code are totatally insecure.
-If you expose this code to internet you have a very high security problem. why? want this app "now" and have too much time but few days,the solution was quick code and without stopping in security details.
+The code is totatally insecure.
+If you expose this code to internet you have a very high security problem. why? want this app "now" and have too much time but few days,the solution was quick code and without stopping and without pay attention to security  details.
 Security and better code will comming more slowly

 No hay ningun mecanismo de seguridad en ninguna linea del codigo todavia.
 El codigo es totalmente inseguro.
 Si expones este codigo a internet tendras un grave problema de seguridad. ¿por que? queria esta aplicación "ya" y tenia mucho tiempo pero pocos dias, la solución fue teclear codigo rapido y sin pararme en detalles de seguridad.
 Seguridad y mejor codigo vendra mucho mas despacio.